 Tears stung her eyes, and Catherine fought this weakness like a hated enemy, refusing to let these beasts see her cry.
 Every fiber of her being wanted to deny her father the triumph of proving she was like any other woman: weak, fragile, and incapable of facing her fate with dignity.

 Hellenic would not see her broken.
 No matter the cost, she would not give him the satisfaction of witnessing her final defeat.

 “Shut your filthy mouths!”
 Aldrich’s cold tones brought about instant silence, although the elder had not bothered to raise his voice.

-She was no longer a girl, although she remained a child in her people’s eyes.
-This was her last chance to prove she was an adult capable of clinging to the last shreds of her self-respect.
-They often called her “too young to know her mind” and “too immature to make her own decisions.”
-Their words born from the perception of those who watched the rise and fall of the human mass while remaining ageless and unchanged.
-Yet, their estimation of her was no accurate reflection of her worth or growth as a person.
+Some called her “too young to know her mind” and “too immature to make her own decisions.”
+The words were birthed from the perception of those who watched the rise and fall of the human mass while remaining ageless and unchanged.
+Yet, their estimation of her did not accurately reflect her worth or growth as a person.

 None of them knew her or what she was capable of, and now they never would.
-Hellenic had robbed her of the opportunity of stepping out of her father’s shadow and proving herself.
+Hellenic had robbed her of the opportunity to step out of her father’s shadow.

-The humans flinched, shivering in horror as bright red blood spilled from her mouth, flowed down her chin, and dripped on her chest.
-The silver shackles and iron chains kept her seated as if waiting for a beheading, with her naked body vulnerable to their sight.
+The humans flinched, shivering in horror as bright red blood spilled from her mouth, flowed down her chin, and dripped on her chest, but she didn’t even see them.
+With her naked body vulnerable to their sight, the silver shackles and iron chains kept her seated, as if waiting for a beheading, but she’d receive no such kindness.